asu2304/asu2304/README.md

 ### About Me

-I research **how large language models think** - with a motive to contribute towards uncovering the In-Context Learning.
+I'm interested in **how precisely large language models think** - so i'm working to uncover the In-Context Learning which is the fundamental mechanism which facilitate thinking in LLMs.

-With a strong mathematical foundation, I focus on opening the "black box" of Transformers to understand their internal reasoning.
+I focus on opening the "black box" of Transformers to understand their internal reasoning.
 Beyond theory, I love building robust, scalable AI systems that solve actual problems.

 Currently pursuing my **MS in Data Science and AI** at IIT Madras, working on Transformer Interpretability under Prof. Harish Guruprasad.